awslabs/sensitive-data-protection-on-aws/docs/en/user-guide/discovery-job-create.md

-# Sensitive Data Discovery Job
+# Run Sensitive Data Discovery Jobs
 You can create and manage jobs for discovering sensitive data.
 A discovery job consists of one or many AWS Glue jobs for actual data inspection.
 For more information, refer to [View job details](discovery-job-details.md).

 ## Create a discovery job